p4535992/foundryvtt-final-blow/README.md

 - Some icons are retrieve from the [Dnd5e system](https://gitlab.com/foundrynet/dnd5e) with [MIT](https://gitlab.com/foundrynet/dnd5e/-/blob/master/LICENSE.txt)
 - Some icons are retrieve from the [Pf2 system](https://gitlab.com/hooking/foundry-vtt---pathfinder-2e/) with [GPLv2](https://gitlab.com/hooking/foundry-vtt---pathfinder-2e/-/blob/master/LICENSE)
+- Some setting and the chat template are acustomized version ot he one give from the module [Koboldworks Turn Announcer](https://gitlab.com/koboldworks/agnostic/turn-announcer/) with license [MIT](https://gitlab.com/koboldworks/agnostic/turn-announcer/-/blob/master/LICENSE)

 This package is under an [MIT license](LICENSE) and the [Foundry Virtual Tabletop Limited License Agreement for module development](https://foundryvtt.com/article/license/).